mainCSG/SpanishAcquisition3/README.rst

 Spanish Acquisition
 *******************

 Spanish Acquisition is a Python package for interfacing with test & measurement devices (primarily SCPI over Ethernet and GPIB) and building user interfaces for running experiments.
+This version is the most recent version installed on the Janis and Dil Fridge Computers.

 The compiled documentation is `available online <http://ghwatson.github.com/SpanishAcquisitionIQC/docs/>`_.